cisagov/ScubaGear/baselines/defender.md

 User impersonation protection SHOULD be enabled for sensitive accounts in both the standard and strict preset policies.

 <!--Policy: MS.DEFENDER.2.1v1; Criticality: SHOULD -->
-- _Rationale:_ User impersonation, especially of users with access to sensitive or high value information and resources, has the potential to result in serious harm.
+- _Rationale:_ User impersonation, especially of users with access to sensitive or high-value information and resources, has the potential to result in serious harm.
 Impersonation protection mitigates this risk.
 By configuring impersonation protection in both preset policies, administrators ensure all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023
 - _Note:_ The standard and strict preset security policies must be enabled to protect accounts.